 The MN can configure the SCG as activated or deactivated upon PSCell addition, PSCell change, RRC Resume or handover.
 In case the SCG is configured as deactivated, the UE does not perform random access towards the PSCell.
 The network can trigger SCG RRC reconfiguration (e.g. PSCell change, configuration update) when deactivating the SCG and while the SCG is in deactivated state.

 SCG activation can be requested by the MN, by the SN and by the UE.
 SCG deactivation can be requested by the MN and by the SN.
-For UL data arrival on SCG bearer(s) while the SCG is deactivated, the UE indicates to the MN that it has UL data to transmit over SCG bearer.
+For UL data arrival on SCG bearer(s) or split DRB(s) while the SCG is deactivated, the UE indicates to the MN that it has UL data to transmit over SCG.
 During handover procedure, the target MN indicates the SCG state in the RRC reconfiguration message sent to the UE by the source MN.

 Network can configure whether the UE is allowed to indicate a preference for SCG deactivation to the MN.